 Integrate drama into the reading experience with the leveled Readers' Theater titles.
 These books give students a motivating (and non-confrontational) opportunity to read aloud and improve oral reading skills.
-Each script has between seven and ten leveled parts, so it is easy to match students to appropriate parts.
+Each script has either seven or eight leveled parts, so it is easy to match students to appropriate parts.